techs-sus/rojo-script/README.md

 cd rojo-script

 # replace input.rbxm with your input
-# and replace output.lua with whatever you want the output to be
+# and replace output.bin with whatever you want the output to be
-cargo run -- -f input.rbxm -o output.lua
+cargo run -- -f input.rbxm -o output.bin
 ```

 ### Notes for end users